 By Claudia from My Adventures Across The World

-I am a firm believer that travel insurance is the kind of thing you buy prior to traveling in the hope you never make use of it.
+I am a firm believer that travel insurance is the kind of thing you buy before traveling in the hope you never make use of it.
 However, there have been a few occasions in which I have had to make use of it.

 The last time was while I was visiting Buenos Aires.
-I realized that I felt the urge to pee way too often, and quickly recognized the symptoms of a urinary tract infection.
+I realized that I felt the urge to pee way too often and quickly recognized urinary tract infection symptoms.

-Instead of wasting precious time trying to find a solution (I knew pharmacies would refuse to give me antibiotics if I didn’t have a prescription) I called the insurance company who localized the nearest hospital I could access.
-As soon as I arrived, I was admitted without having to pay a dime and I was run through some tests.
+Instead of wasting precious time trying to find a solution (I knew pharmacies would refuse to give me antibiotics if I didn’t have a prescription), I called the insurance company that localized the nearest hospital I could access.
+As soon as I arrived, I was admitted without paying a dime, and I was run through some tests.

-WHEN IT’S NECESSARY TO BOOK THE FIRST FLIGHT HOME
+3. WHEN YOU NEED TO BOOK THE FIRST FLIGHT HOME

 By Lesley from Freedom 56 Travel

 My travel insurance story isn’t a happy one but really is a cautionary tale about why trip cancellation and interruption insurance is a really worthwhile investment.

 I booked a 3-week trip to Europe when one of my parents was sick with a chronic but stable illness.
 I considered whether the cost of trip cancellation and interruption insurance was worth the additional cost for a few days.
 Still, I decided to go ahead with it as the added expense wasn’t great, and the peace of mind it provided was helpful.

 Several months later, when I started the trip, my Mother’s condition was much the same as it had been months before, so I didn’t worry about making the trip.
 Sadly, 2 weeks into the trip, I received a call from my sister that my Mother’s condition had deteriorated significantly, and she had very little time left.
 I immediately booked the first flight home, but Mom passed away before I arrived.